githubtraining/protected-branches-codeowners-template/README.md

 # Your GitHub Learning Lab Repository for Protected branches and CODEOWNERS

 Welcome to **your** repository for your GitHub Learning Lab course.
-This repository will be used during the different activities that I will be guiding you through to learn about protected branches and webhooks.
+This repository will be used during the different activities that I will be guiding you through to learn about protected branches and CODEOWNERS.

 Oh!
 I haven't introduced myself...